flutrakrasniqi/Data-Analysis/README.md

 To model the relationship between our dependent variable/ outcome (kill rating) and independent variables (categories of bugs) we are going to use the linear regression model.
 The regression can only use numerical variable as its inputs data.
 Due to this, the categorical variables need to be encoded as dummy variables.
 Dummy coding encodes the categorical variables as 0 and 1 respectively if the observation does not or does belong to the group.

-This encoding can easily be done with pandas.get_dummies(), where the first argument specifies data of which to get dummy indicators.
+This encoding can easily be done with `pandas`'s function `get_dummies()`, where the first argument specifies data of which to get dummy indicators.

 In linear regression with categorical variables we should be careful of the Dummy Variable Trap.
 The Dummy Variable trap is a scenario in which the independent variables are multicollinear - a scenario in which two or more variables are highly correlated; in simple terms one variable can be predicted from the others.
 This can produce singularity of a model, meaning your model just won't work.